haztecaso/nixos-configs/readme.md

 - *nas* is my server, a custom build tower using cheap hardware.
 - *lambda* is a VPS from *contabo*.

-Uncomplete list of things managed with this configs:
+Incomplete list of things managed with this configs:

 - mesh VPN between machines using *tinc*.
 - custom desktop environment